-France suspends acne drug used as contraceptive (Update)January 27th, 2013 in Medications /
+France suspends acne drug used as contraceptive (Update)January 27th, 2013 by Richard Ingham in Medications /

 In the latest health scare to erupt in France, a drug watchdog on Wednesday announced it was suspending sales of an acne pill also used as a contraceptive after four women died and more than 100 others fell ill with blood clots.

 The National Agency for the Safety of Drugs and Health Products (ANSM) said it was suspending sales of a hormonal treatment called Diane-35, which is prescribed to 315,000 women in France.

 The move will be phased in over three months to allow users to find an alternative drug, Dominique Maraninchi, the agency's director, told a press conference.